Hruth-Vik/Project-8-Gemini-Clone/README.md

 # Gemini Clone

-Gemini Clone is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and CSS.
+Gemini Clone is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and tailwind CSS and simplar uses of Material UI.

 ## Table of Contents